-Parents, take care of your kid.
+Parents, take care of your kids.
 If your son or daughter is charged with a crime, their future is at stake.
 Juvenile court is different than the traditional court system.
 First, there is no right to a jury trial for juveniles.
 Secondly, there is no right to bail.
-This is serious business.
+This is a serious business.
 Please make sure you hire an experienced San Diego juvenile defense attorney Elliott N. Kanter in order to protect your child’s freedom.
 It’s your child’s future.
-Call the Law Offices of Elliott N. Kanter at 619-330-5881 for a no-cost, no-obligation consultation.
+Call the Law Offices of Elliott N. Kanter for a no-cost, no-obligation consultation.

 WHAT ARE THE DIFFERENT CALIFORNIA JUVENILE COURT HEARINGS?
 A SAN DIEGO ATTORNEY EXPLAINS